Cheapest electric cars in 2026

 Renault Twingo

-The Renault Twingo EV won’t arrive until 2027, but once it arrives, it will likely represent one of the best value for money EVs on the market – going low on price without sacrificing style.
-Much in the same guise as the Renault 4 and 5, the electric Twingo takes styling tips from the original 90s model.
+The Renault Twingo EV arrives later this year, and will represent one of the best value for money EVs on the market – going low on price without sacrificing style.
+Much in the same guise as the Renault 4 and 5, the electric Twingo takes styling tips from the original models.

 Leapmotor T03